yuan-impact/qian-yuan-website/README.md

-# Dr. Qian Yuan - Academic Research Website
+# Dr. Qian Yuan - Impact Lab

 A modern, responsive academic website built with Next.js, showcasing research in Earth Sciences, Geophysics, and Planetary Science.
 The website features a dark theme inspired by formingworlds.space with comprehensive accessibility features and performance optimizations.